-On top of that, getting your dog to the vet as soon as you notice any abnormalities is going to allow the vet to make a diagnoses a lot sooner, typically resulting in a much better prognosis for your furry family member.
+On top of that, getting your dog to the vet as soon as you notice any abnormalities is going to allow the vet to make a diagnosis a lot sooner, typically resulting in a much better prognosis for your furry family member.
 Don't forget that in the majority of cases, Cushing's Disease is very manageable.

-We know how hard it can be to receive a diagnoses like Cushing's for your pet.
+We know how hard it can be to receive a diagnosis like Cushing's for your pet.
 However, they still have a good chance of living a happy, long life as long as the disease is managed well.
 For dogs, Cushing's Disease is certainly not a death sentence in the vast majority of cases, and you have options for helping your dog to keep living happily!